Left Arrow Overview

 1. Client information👤

-Basic client details are obligatory, and they should be the first section of the Botox treatment form.
+Basic client details are obligatory, and they should be included in the first section of the Botox treatment form.
 This information includes:

 • Patient name: Ensure the records match the patient